-In an electric power system, switchgear is composed of electrical disconnect switches, fuses or circuit breakers used to control, protect and isolate electrical equipment.
-Switchgear is used both to de-energize equipment to allow work to be done and to clear faults downstream.
+In an electric power system, switchgear is composed of electrical disconnect switches, fuses or circuit breakers used to control, protect, and isolate electrical equipment.
+Switchgear is used both to de-energise equipment to allow work to be done and to clear faults downstream.

 A transformer changes voltages from one setting to another stepping up or stepping down the voltage.

 A battery device that provides emergency power to a load when the primary power source fails.